 As part of the Rental Exchange Programme, we share your rental payment history with Experian.
 This programme allows tenants with a poor credit history or no credit history, who are paying their rent on a regular basis, to build up a credit score and access more beneficial finance e.g. better deals on credit cards or loans.
 You can opt out of the Rental Exchange Programme at any time by contacting us.
 You can call Hafod and we will opt you out.

 We exchange information as part of the Rental Exchange Programme because it is in our legitimate interest to do so.

 Failing to keep up with your regular payments could affect your credit rating.

 If you would like more information you can visit www.experian.co.uk/rental-exchange or call Experian on 0115 9410888 and ask for a copy of the Rental Exchange Programme.

 We do not usually gather information directly from children as part of our core landlord or care services.
 We may process information relating to children in your household where it has been provided to us during our relationship with you.
+This is usually limited to name, date of birth and gender.
 In such cases, we process that information based on our legitimate interest and to fulfil our legal and regulatory obligations.

 Recording telephone calls

 We may record your telephone calls to our Head Office, for training and monitoring purposes and to make sure we’re delivering a good service.
 We process data in this way because it is in our legitimate interests to do so.